 The rise in the cost of living has hit everyone, but for those already struggling to make ends meet, it’s been devastating.
-It’s also a major blow for deprived areas of the UK that are already in desperate need of Levelling Up with the rest of the country to move people out of poverty.

 We are responding to the needs of people up and down the country who cannot feed their families, heat their homes or pay their bills.
 Our officers are on the ground in the country’s poorest communities providing food, shelter, employment and debt advice and see first-hand how the cost of living crisis is pushing people into a poverty spiral.

 While our campaign to uprate benefits in line inflation was successful, there is still a lot more that both could and needs to be done to support the most vulnerable during the cost of living crisis.

 - Putting a temporary pause on clawing back welfare debt so that the most vulnerable receive their support payments in full.